DonFranklie/grocery-list/ReadMe.md

 1. Open the web app in your preferred web browser.

-2. Enter the grocery item you want to add to the list in the input field and press Enter or click the "Add" button.
+2. Enter the grocery item you want to add to the list in the input field and press Enter or click the "Enter" button.

-3. The item will be added to the list with a checkbox.
+3. The item will be added to the list.

-4. Check the checkbox next to an item to mark it as completed.

-5. To delete an item, click the "X" button next to it.
+4. To delete an item, click the "X" button next to it.

-6. To clear the entire list, click the "Pencil" button.
+5. To clear the entire list, click the "Pencil" button.

 ## Contributing